Introduction

 Harmful sexual behaviour (HSB) can occur online and/or offline and can also occur simultaneously between the two.
 HSB should be considered in a child protection context and take into account the ages and stages of development of the children and young people involved.

 Children and young people displaying HSB have often experienced their own abuse and trauma.
-It is important that they are offered appropriate support.
+It's important that they are offered appropriate support.

 My boyfriend is sometimes violent towards me and recently he’s forced me into doing sexual things when I didn’t want to.
 It wasn’t always this way but it’s been going on for a few weeks now and I’m worried it’s going to get worse.
 I’m scared of how he would react if I tried to end the relationship.
 I don’t feel like I can speak to someone without my parents or friends at school finding out.
 I’m really scared.